I have been working with the polymergravure process since 1999, over 20 years, after taking a workshop in Santa Fe.

 The plate is inked and gently wiped by hand using tarlatan to remove the ink from the lightest areas, but being careful to leave ink in the grooves of the darkest shadow areas.
 The finished plate is then placed on the bed of an intaglio press, covered with damp etching paper and the felts and run through the press.
 Under pressure the ink is squeezed out of the deep grooves and onto the paper to form the image.
 Carefully, the felts are lifted and the print pulled away from the plate and laid out to dry.
 The plate can then re-inked, wiped and printed until the edition is complete.

-I regularly teach workshops on the process at Highpoint Center for Printmaking and the Minneapolis College of Art and Design.
-Sign up for my infrequent newsletter to receive information about upcoming classes here.
+I regularly teach workshops on the process at the Minneapolis College of Art and Design.
+Sign up for my infrequent newsletter to receive information about upcoming classes here, or find scheduled workshops here.

 Over the past few years I’ve developed my own aquatint screens that are available to other printmakers here.